vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

 - In a SPLIT-MAC Kiến trúc, there FOUR MAIN WLC DEPLOYMENT MODES:
     - UNIFIED
-        - THE WLC is a HARDWARE APPLICANCE in a central location of the Mạng
+        - THE WLC is a HARDWARE APPLICANCE in a central location of the Network
     - CLOUD-BASED
         - The WLC is a VM running on a SERVER, usually in a PRIVATE CLOUD in a DATA CENTER
         - This is NOT the same as the CLOUD-BASED AP Kiến trúc discussed previously